 If vacancies occur in the offices of both the Chair and the Chair-Elect, the Vice-Chair shall become Chair and shall complete the term.
 In this case a special election shall be held to fill the offices of Chair-Elect and Vice-Chair.
 The members so elected shall continue to serve as officers in the normal succession order.

-- FEd and PERLOC Representatives.
-The PERLOC and FEd representatives will be chosen by their respective Executive Committees.
+- FEd and PERTG Representatives.
+The PERTG and FEd representatives will be chosen by their respective Executive Committees.
 Their term will be one year.
-Neither representative is required to be a member of the GPER and the PERLOC representative is not required to be a member of the APS.
+Neither representative is required to be a member of the GPER and the PERTG representative is not required to be a member of the Society.

 ARTICLE VIII – APPOINTED COMMITTEES

 - Nominating Committee.
-The Nominating Committee shall be chaired by the Past Chair and shall include three members of the GPER appointed by the Chair and one member appointed by the Council for two-year terms.
-The Chair shall ascertain through the Executive Officer the identity of this member.
-If the Past Chair is unable to serve, the Chair may nominate a member of the Executive Committee as a replacement.
+The Nominating Committee shall be chaired by the Past-Chair and shall include three members of the GPER appointed by the Chair and one member appointed by the Council for two-year terms.
+The Chair shall ascertain through the Chief Executive Officer the identity of this member.
+If the Past-Chair is unable to serve, the Chair may nominate a member of the Executive Committee as a replacement.
 The Nominating Committee shall prepare a slate of candidates according to Article VII.3 of these Bylaws.

 - Fellowship Committee.
-The Fellowship Committee shall be chaired by the Vice-Chair or his or her replacement as selected by the Chair, if the office of the Vice‐Chair is vacant, and shall include three members appointed by the Chair, to two-year terms.
-The Fellowship Committee shall solicit nominations for APS Fellowship, shall review the qualifications of such candidates, and shall submit its recommendations to the Executive Officer.
+The Fellowship Committee shall be chaired by the Vice-Chair and shall include three members of the GPER appointed by the Chair to two-year terms.
+The Fellowship Committee shall solicit nominations for Society Fellowship, shall review the qualifications of the candidates, and shall submit its recommendations to the Chief Executive Officer.